Last Updated on 22nd May 2022 by WRC-Admin1

 ===== Section left for reference only- superseded by the above section =====

-The best thing about being old is that you can remember how hard things once were, and the tricks built into old software to solve challenges.
+The best thing about being a veteran NZ website designer is that you can remember how hard things once were, and the tricks built into old software to solve challenges.
 These days, solutions that once worked well have been forgotten, deprecated or seen as pointless features.
 A case in point is the excellent website “Import” function in both MS Frontpage and it’s successor – Expression Web… Whilst both may have faded into the mists of time, having a copy of either can be fortuitous!

 Import Weebly via WP HTTP Importer